 It happens because 17.1 is a cumulative.

-Don't be concerned, Service Desk Manager 17.1 is installed, even though NX.env shows 17 and 0 as major and minor versions.
+Despite the above, Service Desk Manager 17.1 is installed by virtue of the HIS file update, even though NX.env shows 17 and 0 as major and minor versions.